-Objective 2 - It is important that the Central Business District (CBD) and its supportive commercial sub-districts remain efficient, prosperous, and easily accessible since commerce is a major source of revenue and is a necessity to the economic stability and future growth of the city.
-Efforts toward redevelopment of older, underutilized commercial areas will be encouraged.
+Objective 2 - It is important that the commercial areas of the City remain efficient, prosperous, and easily accessible since commerce is a major source of revenue and is a necessity to the economic stability and future growth of the city.
+The City shall support, through policy and regulation, new development and redevelopment of older, underutilized commercial areas to support commercial and higher density residential needs.